Skip to Content

 Various state and federal laws protect the labor rights of employees in all industries across the country.
 When business owners or large corporations violate these rights, you are entitled to take legal action.

-At USA Employment Lawyers, our lawyers based in Rockford, IL represent clients throughout the state of Illinois, as well as across Colorado, Florida, New Mexico & New York.
-Whether your employer has failed to pay you the proper minimum wage or overtime, you've been the victim of illegal tip practices, or you have concerns about your employer violating your biometric privacy rights, we can help.
+At USA Employment Lawyers, our lawyers based in Fort Lauderdale, FL represent clients throughout the state of Illinois, as well as across Colorado, Florida, New Mexico, New York and throughout the U.S..
+Whether your employer has failed to pay you the proper minimum wageor overtime, you've been the victim of illegal tip practices, or you have concerns about your employer violating your biometric privacy rights, we can help.

 We offer creative, personalized legal strategies tailored to your unique goals.
 From there, our employment lawyers work to achieve a swift, favorable resolution on your behalf.
 We are prepared to serve as your aggressive advocate, both in and out of the courtroom.